Chemical Engineering Courses (CHE)

 CHE 490.
 Advanced Directed Study, Research and Special Problems

-Prerequisite: CHE 230 & CHE 341 or CHE 290 or equivalent and permission of instructor.
-(1-4 credits) (Up to 8 credits of ChE 490 may be taken for a grade.
-Beyond that, ChE 490 credits must be taken pass/fail.)
+Advisory Prerequisite: Not open to graduate students.
+Enforced Prerequisite: (CHE 230 and CHE 341) or CHE 290 or equivalent and permission of instructor.
+Credit Exclusion: Up to 8 credits of CHE 490 may be taken for a grade.
+Beyond that, CHE 490 credits must be taken pass/fail.
+(1-4 credits)

 Provides an opportunity for undergraduate students to work in chemical engineering research or design problems.
 For each hour of credit, it is expected that the student will work four hours per week in a full term.
 Oral presentation and/or written report due at end of term.
 Not open to graduate students.
 CourseProfile (ATLAS)